 - Surface Process Research Group (SPRG) - Jaclyn Cockburn

 - Nature.Culture.Politics - Roberta Hawkins, Jennifer Silver, Noella Gray, Robin Roth, Eric Nost

 - Watershed Evaluation Group - Wanhong Yang

-- Canadian Census of Industrial Establishements, 1871 - Prof. Emeritus Dr. G.T.
-Bloomfiled and Dr. E. Bloomfield
+- Canadian Census of Industrial Establishments, 1871 - Prof. Emeritus Dr. G.T.
+Bloomfield and Dr. E. Bloomfield